-In this article, you are about to discover everything you need to know to successfully renew your non-lucrative visa.
-We explore the complete list of requirements, how to effortlessly navigate through the renewal process step by step, when exactly will you have to start it, and a completely useful alternative that will allow you to work in Spain: modifying your non-profit residency into a work permit.
+In this article, you’ll discover everything you need to know to successfully renew your non-lucrative visa.
+We’ll explore the complete list of requirements, how to effortlessly navigate through the renewal process step by step, when exactly you’ll have to start it, and a completely useful alternative that will allow you to work in Spain: modifying your non-profit residency into a work permit.

 The problem with the renewal of the non-lucrative visa